babel/babel-brunch/README.md

 ## babel-brunch

-Brunch plugin using [babel](https://github.com/babel/babel) to turn latest ECMAScript standard code into vanilla ES5 with no runtime required.
+Brunch plugin using [Babel](https://github.com/babel/babel) to turn latest ECMAScript standard code into vanilla ES5 with no runtime required.

 All the `.js` files in your project will be run through the babel compiler, except those it is configured to ignore, unless you use the `pattern` option.

-Additionally, starting Brunch 2.7, babel-brunch will also compile NPM dependencies.
+Additionally, starting Brunch 2.7, `babel-brunch` will also compile NPM dependencies.

 ## Installation